What is a Cardiovascular Technologist or Technician?

 The states with the most job growth for Cardiovascular Technologist or Technician are Colorado, Utah, and Arizona.
 Watch out if you plan on working in Vermont, Illinois, or Connecticut.
 These states have the worst job growth for this type of profession.

-Cardiovascular Technologists and Technicians make between $29,340 and $93,100 a year.
+The typical yearly salary for Cardiovascular Technologists and Technicians is somewhere between $29,340 and $93,100.

 Cardiovascular Technologists and Technicians who work in District of Columbia, Oregon, or Massachusetts, make the highest salaries.